-1.a roundabout or circuitous way or course, especially one used temporarily when the main route is closed.
+1. A roundabout or circuitous way or course, especially one used temporarily when the main route is closed.

-2.an indirect or roundabout procedure, path, etc.
+2. An indirect or roundabout procedure, path, etc.

-We planned our route and mapped it out with no less than Three electronic devices; IPad, IPhone, and GPS, and yes, there was a Rand McNally book map too.
-It was a complex route, as most are when your intention is to eschew the interstates while staying out of complex urban driving situations better handled by cars or professional large vehicle drivers.
+We planned our route and mapped it out with no less than three electronic devices; IPad, IPhone, and GPS, and yes, there was a Rand McNally book map too.
+It was a complex route, as most are when your intention is to eschew the interstates, while staying out of complex urban driving situations better handled by cars or professional large vehicle drivers.
 Neither of these describe our Minerva or our driving skills.
 At 11.8 feet tall, 8.5 feet wide and weighing in at over 10,000 lbs. driving spontaneity needs to be kept at a minimum.

-As we flew north on I-35, the rain stopped the sun came put, the traffic was light and all was well.
-Then it began, the large orange signs with Road Work I35, Route 5 to Route 25.
+As we flew north on I-35, the rain stopped the sun came put, traffic was light and all was well.
+Then it began.
+Every quarter mile the large orange signs shouted “Road Work I35, Route 5 to Route 25.”
 Oh well, we thought, If you know this area then you could do something slick and efficient, but we don’t so we opted for the potential slow down.
 The orange barrels began, the lane closures and we felt confident that we were getting off soon anyway.
-Then the exit was closed, or was it?
-Slipping across the zebra stripes, if they were there was out of the question.
+Then the exit was closed!
+Or was it?
+A quick skip across the zebra stripes, had they been there, was out of the question in this barge.

-I watched in horror on my IPAD the small blue dot creeped still farther north past the airport and into the urban areas.
+I watched in horror on my IPAD as the small blue dot creeped still farther north past the airport and into the urban areas.
 After we had completed a perfect square; north, east, south, west we were released one exit beyond where the hellish experience began.
 Our ponytailed driver remained calm and collected the entire time.
-He propelled Minerva across some headwaters of the Mississippi and into Wisconsin without incident, where our white ponytailed driver took over for 125 peaceful bucolic miles amidst the Wisconsin countryside.
-I even maneuvered though a gas station to reach a kid in a parking lot sitting on a pick up truckbed full of corn.
+He propelled Minerva across some headwaters of the Mississippi and into Wisconsin without incident, where our white ponytailed driver took over for 25 peaceful bucolic miles amidst the Wisconsin countryside.
+I even maneuvered though a gas station to reach a kid in a parking lot sitting on a pick up truck bed full of corn.